Sikorsky CH-53 Sea Stallion: Design

 The Sikorsky CH-53 Sea Stallion is a heavy lift military transport helicopter.
 The CH-53A carries a crew of four; pilot, copilot, crew chief, and an aerial observer.
 It can carry various payloads, including up to 38 fully-equipped troops, 24 litters with medical attendants, an internal cargo load of 8000 lb, or an external load of 13000 lb on the single-point sling hook.
 Access to the main cabin is via the large passenger door on the right side of the fuselage behind the cockpit, as well as by a power-operated loading ramp to the rear.
 This loading ramp was capable of facilitating drive-on loading operations, enabling quicker cargo movements.
 The CH-53A was designed to have a useful payload capacity, in terms of weight, of almost half of the rotorcraft's empty weight.

 It is provisioned with mechanical flight controls, which are backed by three independent hydraulic systems.
 As noted by Sikorsky engineer Edward S Carter Junior, the rotorcraft could be equipped to facilitate all-weather operations.
 It shares a somewhat similar fuselage design, albeit on a substantially larger scale, with the Sikorsky S-61R series.
 While the Sea Stallion's fuselage is watertight, the helicopter is not intended for amphibious use and its ability to land on water is meant to only be used in emergency situations.
 To save space, which is normally at a premium on board most naval vessels, both the tail boom and the rotors can be folded while the helicopter is stowed; to reduce the workload involved in this process, an automated folding system was developed by Sikorsky.
-Both the crew and vital systems are protected by armouring across key areas.
+Both the crew and vital systems are protected by armoring across key areas.
 All of the fuel was housed within sponsons on either side of the fuselage.
 The CH-53A was typically equipped with a pair of 7.62×51mm NATO M60 machine guns that point out to each side of the fuselage.